 - Chile paste with garlic and udon noodles can be found with other ethnic foods in your local market or Asian market.

-- The chili garlic sauce can be omitted if you prefer a not-so-hot sauce.
+- The chili garlic sauce can be omitted if you prefer a not-so-spicy sauce.